Joshkunz/joshkunz.github.com/index.md

   RSS feed.
 * __[ashuffle][]__ An awesome sliding-window-based shuffle client for [mpd][], my music player of choice.
+* __[uecron][]__ A cron-like program for executing scripts when device events change.
+It's a good lightweight alternative when udev is too much trouble or won't work.
+I originally wrote it to monitor virtual devices in a network namespace.
 * __[nfsn.py][]__ An authentication helper for the [requests][] library that implements the authentication protocol for the [NearlyFreeSpeech.Net][nfsn] API.